dq0708/vaxmap/README.md

 # Modeling and presentation of vaccination coverage estimates

-Here are some example R codes for the analyses and visualization in "Modeling and presentation of vaccination coverage estimates using data from household surveys".
+Here are some example R codes for the analyses and visualizations in "Modeling and presentation of vaccination coverage estimates using data from household surveys".

 - *data_cleaning.R*: code for data cleaning.
 - *model_fit.R*: code for fitting varous models using INLA in R.